scala-network/DefyX/doc/design.md

 ### E. SuperscalarHash analysis

-SuperscalarHash is a custom function used by DefyX to generate Dataset items.
+SuperscalarHash is a custom function used by RandomX to generate Dataset items.
 It operates on 8 integer registers and uses a random sequence of instructions.
 About 1/3 of the instructions are multiplications.

 The following figure shows the sensitivity of SuperscalarHash to changing a single bit of an input register: